 The Best Parts of Sports Coaching

-After working for a trucking company for a number of years after graduating college, Concannon eventually decided to return to soccer through coaching full time.
+After working for a trucking company for a number of years after graduating college, Concannon eventually decided to return to soccer through coaching full-time.
 He started playing soccer at five years old and continued through college.
 His love for the sport was just one of the many reasons he decided to make a career out of coaching:

 First of all, you have to enjoy kids if you plan to coach youth sports.
 If you don’t, you’re starting off on the wrong foot.
 Personally, I enjoy being around young people.
-I like helping them learn and develop skills through soccer because ultimately, those skills teach them so much more about life skills.
+I like helping them learn and develop skills through soccer because, ultimately, those skills teach them so much more about life skills.

-I also love mentoring kids in terms of character development — sportsmanship, self-discipline, dealing with adversity, learning how to be a good loser and winner, goal-setting.
+I also love mentoring kids in terms of character development — sportsmanship, self-discipline, dealing with adversity, learning how to be a good loser and winner, and goal-setting.
 I like that piece of the job.

 I appreciate the challenge this career presents for me, as well.
 The process of preparing a team to compete is something I thoroughly enjoy.
 Designing practices to help with team building, game planning, and the fitness aspect, too — I like getting them up to speed physically to be competitive.